nkh/ftl/config/ftl/man/ftl.md

 *ftl* is written in Bash, the language that packs a real punch ... and sometimes punches you.
-It also strives to follow the spirit of unix by reusing what's available. *ftl* is designed to be used with other Unix tools and applications, not a monolitic compiled application.
+It also strives to follow the spirit of unix by reusing what's available. *ftl* is designed to integrate other Unix tools and applications.

 *ftl*  will probably not work in other shells but it may be a cool exercise making things portable.